-In terms of implementations, you might also want to check out the (non-ASF) Isis addons' excel module, by using ExcelFixture and overriding ExcelFixtureRowHandler (same package).
+In terms of implementations, you might also want to check out the (non-ASF) Incode Platform's excel module, by using ExcelFixture and overriding ExcelFixtureRowHandler.

 An example can be found in this (non ASF) contactapp, see ContactRowHandler.

 Chapter 4.
 Building Apache Isis